am2b/keep.nvim/README.md

 - The first line of each file contains the original working directory path (commented)
 - Only real files are tracked (no help buffers, terminals, etc.)
 - Buffer focus is preserved on restore

-## 🧠 Why not use sessions or workspaces?

-This plugin is intentionally minimal and non-invasive.
-It doesn’t try to manage window layout, tab state, or LSP context — just your open files.